RachelTobin/project-3/README.md

 * Use jQuery, JavaScript, and public APIs to fetch JSON data, then use it to refresh part of a web page

-## 281 Project 2 Learning Objectives
-* A web API or Application Programming Interface is an API accessed using the HHTP protocol
-* Web APIs often deliver data formatted as JSON
-* A web API can be accessed programmatically using JavaScript
-* The API documentation must first be consulted in order to understand how the API works and what it returns
-* Some web APIs are public, and others require an access key.
-Flickr offers several public APIs

-## 281 Project 1 Learning Objectives
-* Basic Unix Shell commands
-* Install and Configure Git using the Unix Shell
-* Basic Git Commands(add,commit,push,clone)
-* Github overview
-* Markdown language for README files
-* JavaScript ES6+ features